karpfenproject/karpfen-dsl-tools/guides/kmodel_grammar_guide.md

 ## Overview

 KModel is a Domain-Specific Language (DSL) for defining data model instances within the *karpfen ecosystem*.
-While KMeta defines the structure and schema of types, KModel creates concrete instances of those types with actual data values.
+Where KMeta defines the type schema, KModel instantiates it with concrete objects and values.

-This guide covers:
-- The KModel grammar and syntax
-- How to write KModel instance definitions
-- Examples and best practices
-- Alternative approaches using the functional API

 ## Grammar Specification